-- 8144 assessment to the Legislature, Governor, Mississippi Commission on - 8145 School Accreditation and the State Board of Education.
-The - 8146 annual assessment of education reform programs shall be performed - 8147 by the Office of Educational Accountability by December 1 of each - 8148 year. - 8149 (3) In addition, the Office of Educational Accountability - 8150 shall have the following specific duties and responsibilities: - 8151 (a) Developing and maintaining a system of - 8152 communication with school district personnel; - 8153 (b) Provide opportunities for public comment on the - 8154 current functions of the State Department of Education's programs, - 8155 needed public education services and innovative suggestions; and - 8156 (c) Assess both positive and negative impact on school - 8157 districts of new education programs, including but not limited to - 8158 The Mississippi Report Card and alternative school programs. - 8159 SECTION 102.
-Section 37-151-85, Mississippi Code of 1972, is - 8160 amended as follows: - 8161 37-151-85.
-(1) Using those funds appropriated by the - 8162 Legislature for transportation purposes, the amount to be allotted - 8163 by the State Board of Education for transportation shall be - 8164 determined as follows: - The State Department of Education shall calculate the cost of - 8166 transportation in school districts by ascertaining the average - 8167 cost per pupil in average daily membership of transported - 8168 pupils in school districts classified in different density groups, - 8169 as determined by the State Department of Education.
-Based on
+- 8149 (3) In addition, the Office of Educational Accountability 8150 shall have the following specific duties and responsibilities: - 8151 (a) Developing and maintaining a system of 8152 communication with school district personnel; - 8153 (b) Provide opportunities for public comment on the 8154 current functions of the State Department of Education's programs, 8155 needed public education services and innovative suggestions; and - 8156 (c) Assess both positive and negative impact on school 8157 districts of new education programs, including but not limited to 8158 The Mississippi Report Card and alternative school programs. - 8159 SECTION 102.
+Section 37-151-85, Mississippi Code of 1972, is 8160 amended as follows: - 37-151-85.
+(1) \ \ \ Using those funds appropriated by the

+8162 Legislature for transportation purposes, the amount to be allotted

+8163 by the State Board of Education for transportation shall be

+8164 determined as follows: - The State Department of Education shall calculate the cost of transportation in school districts by ascertaining the average cost per pupil in average daily \ \ \ membership of transported pupils in school districts classified in different density groups, as determined by the State Department of Education.
+Based on these calculations, the State Department of Education shall

-8170 these calculations, the State Department of Education shall 8171 develop a scale for determining the allowable cost per pupil in 8172 different density groups, which scale shall provide greatest 8173 allowance per pupil transported in school districts with lowest 8174 densities and smallest allowance per pupil in school districts 8175 with highest densities.
-The total allowance under this 8176 section for transported children for any school district for the 8177 current year shall be the average daily membership of the 8178 transported children for months two (2) and three (3) of the 8179 prior year, multiplied by the allowance per transported pupil as 8180 provided herein.
-However, the State Department of Education 8181 is authorized and empowered to make proper adjustments in 8182 allotments, under rules and regulations of the State Board of 8183 Education, in cases where major changes in the number of children 8184 in average daily membership transported occur from one (1) 8185 year to another as a result of changes or alterations in the 8186 boundaries of school districts, a change in or relocation of 8187 attendance centers, or for other reasons which would result in 8188 major decrease or increase in the number of children in average 8189 daily membership transported during the current school year 8190 as compared with the preceding year.
-Moreover, the State Board of 8191 Education is hereby authorized and empowered to make such payments 8192 to all districts and/or university-based programs as deemed 8193 necessary in connection with transporting exceptional children as defined in Section 37-23-3.
-The State Board of Education shall 8194 8195 establish and implement all necessary rules and regulations to
+8171 develop a scale for determining the allowable cost per pupil in 8172 different density groups, which scale shall provide greatest allowance per pupil transported in school districts with lowest 8173 8174 densities and smallest allowance per pupil in school districts 8175 with highest densities.
+The total allowance \ \ \ under this 8176 section for transported children for any school district for the 8177 current year shall be the average daily \ \ \ membership of the 8178 transported children for \ \ \ months two (2) and three (3) of the 8179 prior year, multiplied by the allowance per transported pupil as 8180 provided herein.
+However, the State Department of Education 8181 is \ \ \ authorized and empowered to make proper adjustments in 8182 allotments, under rules and regulations of the State Board of 8183 Education, in cases where major changes in the number of children 8184 in average daily \ \ \ membership transported occur from one (1) 8185 year to another as a result of changes or alterations in the 8186 boundaries of school districts, a change in or relocation of 8187 attendance centers, or for other reasons which would result in major decrease or increase in the number of children in average 8188 8189 daily \ \ \ membership transported during the current school year 8190 as compared with the preceding year.
+Moreover, the State Board of 8191 Education is hereby authorized and empowered to make such payments 8192 to all districts and/or university-based programs as deemed 8193 necessary in connection with transporting exceptional children as 8194 defined in Section 37-23-3.
+The State Board of Education shall 8195 establish and implement all necessary rules and regulations to